 If your child is under 3, unfamiliar with separation, or simply likes to start things slowly, our Integration Program is for you!

-Plan to spend 5 minutes helping your child settle in.
+Welcome to daycare.
+Plan to spend a few minutes helping your child settle in.
 Any of our animals, cars, the house corner, or building blocks are great activities that kids can start with parents’ help, and continue with a teacher or independently after you’ve said goodbye.
 Try to leave room for a teacher to join you.

 Children’s integration visits are our first opportunities to create the relationships that will carry children through this new experience, and into a world of fun social engagement, and a whole new group of friends and people… but the kids don’t know that yet.